Aazih/aamiranauthor_web/docs/blog/posts/10monthsideas.md

 ---
 date: 2024-11-23
-description: Blog - The idea of a Muslim Matriarchy
+description: Blog - The Idea of a Muslim Matriarchy
 categories:
   - Writing
   - Book